ethereum/go-ethereum/cmd/evm/testdata/30/README.txt

 `testdata/13`, whereas number `1` is taken from #27730.

-The problematic second transaction cannot be RLP-decoded, and the expectation is that that particular transaction should be rejected, but number `0` and `1` should still be accepted.
+The problematic second transaction cannot be RLP-decoded, and the expectation is that particular transaction should be rejected, but number `0` and `1` should still be accepted.

 ```